Chaitanya-1104/Chaitanya-1104/README.md

-- 👋 Hi, I’m @Chaitanya-1104
+- 👋 Hi, I’m Chaitanya
 - 👀 I’m interested in web development and willing to collaborate in projects.
-- 🌱 I’m currently learning web development and python
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on projects on python and web development
+- 💞️ I’m looking to collaborate on projects on web development
 - 📫 How to reach me ,mail me to chaitanyanath114@gmail.com

 <!---